frappsec/frappsec.github.io/FrAppSec.md

 - Software security effectiveness
 - Acquired software security impact

 [SANS](https://www.sans.org/) and more recently the Center for Internet Security ([CIS](https://www.cisecurity.org/)) included &quot;Application Software Security&quot; in their critical [security controls list](https://www.cisecurity.org/critical-controls/).
-The security controls list is a starting point for strategic security architectural roadmaps.
+The security controls list is a starting point for strategic security architecture roadmaps.
 It provides a generic prioritized approach and a dissemination of the controls into more actionable items.
 The scope of the Application Software Security control is to &quot;manage the security lifecycle of all in-house developed and acquired software in order to prevent, detect, and correct security weaknesses&quot;.
 The nine sub-controls are:

 - Patch management
 - Application level firewall